Weave Code

 spatie/laravel-health

-Monitor your Laravel app’s health by registering checks (disk space, etc.) with warning/fail thresholds.
-Get notified via mail or Slack when checks degrade, and extend with custom checks for proactive alerting.
+Monitor your Laravel app’s health by registering configurable checks (disk space, queues, cache, etc.).
+Get warnings or failures and receive notifications via mail or Slack, with an easy API for adding custom checks and reporting status.

 View on GitHub